Museo Botero

 The Museo Botero, also known as the Botero Museum, is an art museum located in La Candelaria neighborhood of Bogotá, Colombia.
-It houses mostly works by Colombian artist Fernando Botero, however it also includes artwork by other international artist that were of Botero's own private art collection.
+It houses mostly works by Colombian artist Fernando Botero, however it also includes artworks from others international artists that were part of Botero's private art collection.

 The museum sees over 500,000 visitors annually, including 2,000 students per month.
 The museum is managed by the cultural branch of the Bank of the Republic and is part of La Candelaria cultural complex along with the Gold Museum, the Luis Ángel Arango Library, the Miguel Urrutia Art Museum, and the Museo Casa de Moneda.